 Apply for the Queen's Graduate Diploma in Immigration and Citizenship Law

 Clicking the below button will redirect you to the School of Graduate Studies website.
-The application deadline for consideration for the January 2021 cohort is October 12, 2020.
+Applications for January 2021 are now closed.
+We are now accepting applications for September 2021.

 Applying as an Interest Student

 When applying as an Interest Student you must identify whether you are registering for Program Credit or for No Program Credit.
 Please ensure you have read the description for both on our Program page before completing your application.